AbhishekGogna/tut_CNN/README.md

 ---

 This setup will ensure you have a reproducible environment for your project, including all necessary dependencies for both genomic predictions with BGLR and machine learning tasks.

+## Using this directory

+Try to run the command in a terminal inside the container

+    ```bash
+    cd /proj/run/Py
+    doit
+    ```
+This should work and output "works" on your terminal